jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Once set up, Google will email you Internship opportunities that match your criteria.

-This is the dating equivalent of signing up for a dating app.

 # Interview
 You've found a company that's interested in you.
 The next step is the interview.

+If your résumé is like your dating profile, and your elevator pitch is like your speed dating conversation, then the interview is like going out on a date.

 The interview is an opportunity for both recruiter and candidate to get to know each other.
 You are both evaluating each other.